The Adventures of Digger and Friends

-The Adventures of Digger and Friends was a series of vignettes that showed during NASCAR on Fox pre-race shows in 2009; notably, the character of Digger would also make a brief cameo in that year's film Alvin and the Chipmunks: The Squeakquel; the character is briefly seen when a lead character's car zooms past him on a busy street, prompting him to joke "Feels like I'm back at the racetrack!".
+The Adventures of Digger and Friends is a series of animated vignettes that showed during NASCAR on Fox pre-race shows during the 2009 NASCAR season.

 Background

-In 2009, Fox Sports announced that "Digger", who had already been a mascot for the corner camera in NASCAR, would be subject to a series of vignettes that would air during NASCAR on Fox pre-races.
+In 2009, Fox Sports announced that "Digger", who had already been a mascot for the corner camera in NASCAR, would be the subject of a series of vignettes that would air during NASCAR on Fox pre-races.

-Keith Urban would compose and write a new single for the show, called "Lil' Digger".
+Keith Urban composed a new single for the show, called "Lil' Digger".
 In an interview, Urban was noticeably happy with creating the song, saying "How could you turn the critter down?
 I immediately went to my drum machine, then to my guitar, back to my drum machine and on to my banjo and it wasn't long before I had the song.
 I just hope that Digger likes it."

-An animation studio in Romania would animate the series.
+Romanian animation studio Mirari Films animated the series.

+The character of Digger also made a brief cameo in the 2009 film Alvin and the Chipmunks: The Squeakquel; the character is briefly seen when a lead character's car zooms past him on a busy street, prompting him to joke, "Feels like I'm back at the racetrack!"